 Before you install your new appliance, carefully unpack your appliance and make sure that all parts were delivered.
-Once you are satisfied that your appliance has been delivered to your expectations, verify that the location where the appliance will be installed meets temperature and power requirements and that the server cabinet or floor-to-ceiling cabinet is securely bolted to the floor and has sufficient airflow.
+Then, verify that the location where the appliance is to be installed meets temperature and power requirements and that the server cabinet or floor-to-ceiling cabinet is securely bolted to the floor and has sufficient airflow.

 Note: On all appliances, the air flows from front to rear.

-Only trained and qualified personnel should install, maintain, or replace the appliance, and efforts should be taken to ensure that all cautions and warnings are followed.
+Only trained and qualified personnel must install, maintain, or replace the appliance, and efforts must be taken to ensure that all cautions and warnings are followed.

 Unpack the appliance

 The hardware accessories for your particular appliance, such as cables, adapters, and rail kit, vary depending on the hardware platform you ordered.
 Unpack the box that contains your new appliance on a sturdy table with plenty of space, and inspect the contents.

 Verify that you received the cables, adapter, and rail kits specified for your appliance.